-- Work in Progress: Keep the profiles within the Characters folder, and enter Custom Metadata for each scene to show who appeared onstage (+) or referenced offstage (-).
+- Work in Progress: Keep the profiles within the Characters folder.
+For instance, you can enter Custom Metadata for each scene to show who appeared onstage (+) or referenced offstage (-).

-- Series: Maintain a master inventory in a separate Scrivener file, and use Custom Metadata to show characters’ roles and the books in which they appear.
+- Series: Maintain a master inventory in a separate Scrivener file.
+For example, use Custom Metadata to show characters’ roles and the books in which they appear.

-Create dialogue and inner thoughts to match the character profile:
+Create dialogue and inner thoughts to match the character profile.
+For example:

 - Fit each character’s voice to the genre conventions, tropes, and styles.

-- Align voices with each character’s profile, quirks, and unique speech pattern.
+- Similarly, align voices with each character’s profile, quirks, and unique speech pattern.

-- Use voices to reveal relationship dynamics that increase conflict and tension.
+- In addition, use voices to reveal relationship dynamics that increase conflict and tension.

-- Show emotions through action beats and body language.
+- After than, show emotions through action beats and body language.

-- Paces the scene with a mixture of dialogue and narrative?
+- Also, you can paces the scene with a mixture of dialogue and narrative.